Getting Crowded? Ways to Know How Many People Can Fit on a Pontoon

 3,229.76 - (weight of boat and flooring) = Weight Capacity

 If you just don't want to hassle with math, use this pontoon water displacement calculator.
 Of course, the displacement of water can vary based on freshwater or saltwater conditions.
 Saltwater has 1.6 lbs more buoyancy than fresh water.
-Children and heavier passengers will fluctuate as well, so keep that in mind and adjust as necessary.
+Children and heavier passengers will also fluctuate, so keep that in mind and adjust as necessary.

 Taking a group of kids out for a little tubing and there are only two adults?
 In this case, you can exceed the passenger limit, because kids weigh less than the average 150-lb adult.